zibbini/vimbaPy/docs/vimbaPy.md

 ## Example usage

-Methods for either module can be addressed using the same names.
 To start, all usage of `vimbaPy` should begin with the following:

 ``` python